Localizing and Editing Knowledge in Large Audio-Language Models: Method

 We adopt $\pm 4$ layer window to allow the restored signal to propagate reliably, while preserving layer-level attribution as~\cite{rome}.

 The model continues the forward pass to produce $P^{\mathrm{restore}}(o^c \mid x,y)$.
 The \emph{Indirect Effect} (IE) of layer $\hat{\ell}$ is:

 and the Average IE (AIE) is obtained by averaging over all speech sentences.
-Layers with high AIE $\mathrm{AIE}^{(\hat{\ell})}$ are treated as primary storage sites for the association between $s$ and $o^c$ and are used as targets for subsequent model editing.
-We further decompose causal tracing by separately intervening on the MLP and attention submodules within each layer, across both the audio and text modules, for multimodal analysis.
+Transformer layers with high AIE $\mathrm{AIE}^{(\hat{\ell})}$ are treated as primary storage sites for the association between $s$ and $o^c$ and are used as targets for subsequent model editing.
+We further decompose causal tracing by separately intervening on the MLP and attention modules within each layer, across both the audio encoder and LLM backbone, for multimodal analysis.